 Brain Chemistry and Function

-The brain plays a pivotal role in determining where anxiety comes from.
-The limbic system, particularly the amygdala, is responsible for processing emotions and responding to threats.
-In people with anxiety, this area of the brain tends to be hyperactive, exaggerating perceived dangers and triggering unnecessary worry.
+The brain plays a key role in where anxiety comes from.
+The limbic system, especially the amygdala (the brain’s threat-detection center), processes emotions and responds to threats.
+In people with anxiety, this area tends to be overactive, exaggerating perceived dangers and triggering needless worry.

 Health Conditions and Hormonal Influences